 As this was an afternoon experiment, I did not bother to put the chocolate into a fondue pot.
 Instead, I made quick work of sectioning a mandarin orange and cutting up some strawberries and banana to give staff a sneak peek of today’s activities.
 I couldn’t find a single member of staff who didn’t like chocolate fondue – actually, that’s not quite true – one person said they preferred cheese fondue!

 Here is the final ratio that I found worked well.
 Originally, I used only 1 cup of cream but found it necessary to add the additional half cup to get a good fondue consistency.
-I also include a few suggestions for things to dip and possible flavoring alternatives:
+Below are also a few suggestions for things to dip and possible flavoring alternatives:

 12 ounces 60% Callebaut chocolate